-Māori woman allegedly racially abused at Ōwairaka while out on a walk
+Māori woman allegedly racially abused at Ōwairaka/Mt Albert while out on a walk

 Content warning: The following story contains racist language

-Police are investigating an attack on a wahine Māori with a moko kauae in the carpark at the base of Ōwairaka / Mount Albert.
+Police are investigating an attack on a Māori woman with a moko kauae in the carpark at the base of Ōwairaka/Mt Albert.

-Ngahina Hohaia, a visual artist from Parihaka living in Auckland, said she frequently went walking up Ōwairaka for her hauora.
+Ngahina Hohaia, a visual artist from Parihaka living in Auckland, said she frequently went walking up Ōwairaka to keep fit.

 READ MORE: